classgraph/classgraph/README.md

       .scan();  // Actually perform the scan
 ```

-Note that you need to pass a whitelist of packages to scan into the constructor, and the ability to detect that one class or interface extends another depends upon the entire ancestral path between the two classes or interfaces being within the whitelisted packages.
+Note that you need to pass a whitelist of package prefixes to scan into the constructor, and the ability to detect that one class or interface extends another depends upon the entire ancestral path between the two classes or interfaces being within the whitelisted packages.

 Inspired by: https://github.com/rmuller/infomas-asl/tree/master/annotation-detector